casper-network/docs-archive/dapp/erc20/prepare.md

 5 directories, 10 files
 ```

+Note: We highly recommend working within one [Cargo Workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html), rather than separated crates.
+This is until and unless we are creating multiple implementations of an ERC20, in which case, each implementation should have it's own workspace.

-It's better to have one [Cargo Workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) rather then separated crates.
-Create a new file `Cargo.toml` in the root directory.
+1. Create a new file `Cargo.toml` in the root directory:

 ```toml
 # Cargo.toml